-This function computes a polygon around a set of point coordinates, which may be useful for delimiting background or (pseudo)absence regions for computing species distibution models.
-Some of the 'type' options, especially those involving clusters, attempt to somewhat address survey bias by making smaller polygons around areas with fewer or more isolated points.
+This function computes a polygon around a set of point coordinates under given criteria, which may be useful for delimiting background or (pseudo)absence regions for computing species distibution models.
+Some of the 'type' options, especially those involving clusters or inverse distance, attempt to address survey bias by making smaller polygons around areas with fewer or more isolated points.